alexiscrack3/git-cheat-sheet/README.md

 git merge <local-branch>
 ```

-Generate a merge commit even if the merge resolved as a fast-forward.
+Generate a merge commit (3-way merge) even if the merge resolved as a fast-forward.

 ```bash
 git merge --no-ff <local-branch>